EddyVerbruggen/nativescript-pluginshowcase/README.md

 ```

 ### Notes
-* Don't judge Mapbox performance on the iOS simulator.
+* Don't judge Mapbox performance on the simulator.
 It only blows you away on a real device.
-* The app will crash if you change the App icon after a Toast was shown.
+* (iOS) The app will crash if you change the App icon after a Toast was shown.
 I've sent a [PR to fix that](https://github.com/devxoul/Toaster/pull/116).